inakianduaga/docker-jenkins-nginx/README.md

 ### Run

+To enable DIND, we need to run the container in privileged mode.
 To run the container, execute

-`docker run -d -p 80:80 -p 443:443 -v ~/jenkins_home:/var/jenkins_home --env-file ~/.jenkins_env jenkins-nginx`
+`docker run --privileged --dns 8.8.8.8 -d -p 80:80 -p 443:443 -v ~/jenkins_home:/var/jenkins_home --env-file ~/.jenkins_env --name jenkins-nginx jenkins-nginx`

 - `-p` here is binding to the usual 80/443 ports
 - `-v` param maps internal jenkins_home volume to a folder on host.